Mosquitoes can be such buzzkills (sorry, we couldn’t resist).

 A common ingredient in many natural mosquito repellents, citronella plants are a type of lemongrass with a distinctive citrusy aroma.

 Very pleasant to humans, they are repulsive to mosquitoes and can help create an inhospitable environment for them.
-Simply crush the leaves and apply to the skin to keep them away.
+Simply crush the leaves and apply them to the skin to keep them away.

 Plant them in pots or areas with good drainage around the area you’ll sit in to keep them at bay.
 Check out our guide to citronella by clicking here.